By Peter Lyle DeHaan, PhD

 So the second step is to explain the reasons behind the instruction to be nice.

 While it’s laughable that anyone needs to teach this seemingly self-evident idea to someone in the service sector, apparently not everyone understands it.
 These staffers need to first learn this lesson, then master the concept, and finally apply it to the people they serve.
-Be nice to others and most of the time they will be nice to you.
-Click To Tweet

 In a practical sense, “be nice” also stands as an astute guiding principle.
 After all, if our call center agents are nice to callers, doesn’t that direct the bulk of their actions?